Social value of work. Human values in social psychology

 What is this parable about?

-What do you think is more valuable?
+What do you find more valuable?
 Why?

 Discussion “Values of different eras”